Market & comparison education

 Section 1

-Criteria for routine reminders should be judged with fair criteria
+Criteria for Fair criteria: routine reminders

 Section 2

-For "Why routine reminders should be judged with fair criteria", the article should make one next action obvious.
-During an App Store comparison where every app seems to promise more than it can prove, "Why routine reminders should be judged with fair criteria" has one practical test: whether anything changes in behavior.
-A useful answer for "Why routine reminders should be judged with fair criteria" helps the reader pick a focus area before opening a full library before it asks for an install.
-Try the smallest version first for "Why routine reminders should be judged with fair criteria": review completion and comfort before judging appearance.
-Then ask whether.
+For "Fair criteria: routine reminders", the article should make one next action obvious.
+During an App Store comparison where every app seems to promise more than it can prove, "Fair criteria: routine reminders" has one practical test: whether anything changes in behavior.
+A useful answer for "Fair criteria: routine reminders" helps the reader pick a focus area before opening a full library before it asks for an install.
+Try the smallest version first for "Fair criteria: routine reminders": review completion and comfort before judging appearance.
+Then ask whether routine reminders would reduce friction for "Fair criteria: routine reminders" or simply add another thing to manage.
+Orena should feel.

 Section 3